heyayush/heyayush-v2/content/posts/2022-02-21_option-selling.md

 ## Volatility

-- Volatility is your biggest enemy.
+- Volatility is your enemy if you are already having positions, however look forward to increase in vix as a good time to go for new far OTM positions especially in next week or next monthly expiry.

 ## Technicals